Germany Awaits You

 How Much Does It Cost to Study in Germany from Nepal in 2025?

 Studying in Germany provides high-quality education with a strong focus on research and practical experience.
-While tuition at public universities is often free, it’s important to plan for living expenses and other costs.
-Below is a detailed breakdown of the estimated costs for Nepali students planning to study in Germany in 2025.
+Furthermore, many public universities offer tuition-free or very low-cost education, making it an attractive destination for international students.
+However, it is still important to plan carefully for living expenses and other associated costs.

 Tuition Fees (Annual)